-Rachel Jacobson is a member of the Council on Strategic Risks Board of Directors.
+Rachel Jacobson was a member of the Council on Strategic Risks Board of Directors.
 Rachel Jacobson joined WilmerHale in 2017 following a long career with the federal government.
 Rachel’s area of expertise involves the laws and policies surrounding environmental, energy, and natural resource issues, and includes Superfund cleanup, emerging contaminants, natural resource damages, endangered species and wildlife management, land use, water management, vehicle fuel emissions, and energy development.
 While she was with the federal government, Rachel handled some of the largest environmental cases in US history and held senior positions at the US Department of Justice (DOJ), Department of the Interior (DOI) and Department of Defense (DoD).

 Immediately before joining the firm, Rachel served as the Pentagon’s top environmental lawyer in the position of Deputy General Counsel of Environment, Energy and Installations at DoD.
 In this capacity, Rachel advised senior-level officials in DoD and its military departments on a broad array of environmental, energy, and natural resource matters, including compliance and cleanup obligations, natural resource management, endangered species protection, renewable energy procurement and siting, military construction, and historic preservation.